 No citizen would ever willingly seek asylum unless a situation arises which deems it necessary to leave.
 That was the case with Rahaf Al-Qanoon, who “confessed” to leaving the fold of Islam.
 She reminded the world that even in 2019 a person could be killed for apostasy, and the public condemnation she received on Twitter is a testament to the hatred she invoked.
 And here in Kuwait, our very own Dr. Fatma Al Matar was accused of blasphemy for a tweet that was considered offensive but was in fact, benign and even humorous.
-In fact, the only thing that should be considered offensive is man’s ego considering that the Master Architect of the Universe would be offended by anything a human being says.
+In fact, the only thing that should be considered offensive is how man’s ego considers that the Master Architect of the Universe would be offended by anything a human being says.
 When we ourselves evolve in consciousness, nothing offends us.
 People could call us idiots, call our beliefs childish, call our tribes trash, and we would not react.
 So why are we pinning our spiritual immaturity on the Creator, the pinnacle of consciousness, the divine light of the universe?
-It says a lot about us as human beings if we can cause harm to others who do not believe what we do and blame it on Source.
+It says a lot about us as human beings if we can cause harm to others who do not believe what we believe in and blame it on Source.
 Isn’t that blasphemy?

 And still, and still: I see a day—I see it clearly—when people such as Rahaf and Fatma and Taslima Nasreen and so many more no longer need to be granted asylum for what they write or how they choose to live, and where people like Raif Badawi and Dina Ali Lasloom and Sheikha Latifa are not shunned or punished but embraced in a society that accepts ideological diversity.